MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

   <figcaption>First vaugely working moment of the lua demo</figcaption>
 </figure>

-Coming into this second attempt to build a sand game, I had several years of experience beyond what I had when building the pure javascript version.
+Coming into this second attempt to build a sand game, I had 3 years of experience beyond what I had when building the pure javascript version.
 I also had an important new goal - not only did I want the game to be fun to play, but I also wanted elements to be fun to _write_.

 I approached the project with a focus on the ergonomics of defining elements with code because I was imagining a new type of sand game with a fully sandboxed programming interface that would allow people to not only share their compositions, but also to _code their own new elements_ and share those!